The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

 • Social media interactions: These are the likes, shares, comments, and DMs you get on your social media posts.

-How client feedback fuels business growth
+How patient feedback fuels business growth

 • Service improvement: Feedback is like a mirror that shows what's working and what's not in your services.
-It helps you fine-tune your offerings to better meet your clients' needs.
+It helps you fine-tune your offerings to better meet your patients' needs.
 According to a Gallup study, businesses with engaged customers saw a 10% increase in customer ratings and a 20% increase in sales.

-• Staying ahead of the game: By continuously improving based on feedback, you can stay one step ahead of your competitors and keep delivering services that your clients love.
+• Staying ahead of the game: By continuously improving based on feedback, you can stay one step ahead of your competitors and keep delivering services that your patients love.
 In fact, the Gallup study found that companies with high levels of customer engagement recover from economic downturns more quickly than their peers.

 Importance of client feedback | Profi.io